Andrew T. Judson: Led the opposition to Prudence Crandall's school for black girls

-He got the Connecticut legislature to pass a law, called a "Black Law", prohibiting the teaching of blacks not from Connecticut.
+He got the Connecticut legislature to pass the "Black Law", prohibiting the teaching of blacks from outside of Connecticut.
 Crandall was arrested and spent a night in the county jail, a fact that was publicized.
 While he was only assistant prosecutor of Crandall's first trial, upon which the state's attorney for the county and the court's next choice, state Lieutenant Governor Ebenezer Stoddard, were suspiciously both "ill", since he was the only one of three prosecutors with knowledge of the case he called and questioned the witnesses, and gave the prosecution's closing argument.
 The jury was unable to reach a verdict.
 At her retrial he was no longer "assistant" prosecutor.
 She was found guilty, but upon appeal, the appeals court, apparently seeking a way to avoid taking a position, dismissed the case on a technicality.
 At this point opposition to Crandall's school became violent: an attempt to set the building on fire, an attack at night breaking all the windows.
 For her students' safety she closed the school, and left the state.
 Since 2014 she has been Connecticut's state heroine.

 While this was going on, Judson explained his position to one of Crandall's supporters, the Brooklyn, Connecticut, abolitionist minister Samuel J. May:

 Mr. May, we are not merely opposed to the establishment of that school in Canterbury; we mean there shall not be such a school set up anywhere in our State.
 The colored people never can rise from their menial condition in our country; they ought not to be permitted to rise here.
 They are an inferior race of beings, and never can or ought to be recognized as the equals of the whites.
 Africa is the place for them.
 I am in favor of the Colonization scheme.
 Let the niggers and their descendants be sent back to their fatherland and there improve themselves as much as they may, and civilize and Christianize the natives, if they can. ...You are violating the Constitution of our Republic, which settled forever the status of the black men in this land.
 They belong to Africa.
 Let them be sent back there, or kept as they are here.
 The sooner you Abolitionists abandon your project the better for our country, for the niggers, and yourselves.

 Judson did appear as a character witness on behalf of Reuben Crandall, Prudence's brother, a physician who was arrested in Washington, D.C., for (illegally) possessing abolitionist literature and was nearly lynched.
 He did so because Reuben had recommended to Prudence that she abandon her plans to educate black girls in Connecticut.
 The prosecutor was Francis Scott Key, former partner of Roger Taney, who hoped to use the trial to advance the cause of colonization; he was a founding member of the American Colonization Society.
 After eight months in jail Reuben Crandall was found not guilty, but died shortly after of tuberculosis contracted in jail.